After you get refugee status

 If you’ve been living somewhere as part of getting Asylum Support, you’ll have to move within 28 days of getting refugee status.

 If you’re already living with friends or family, you don’t need to move - but you won’t be able to claim Housing Benefit, and it could affect other benefits you might get.
-If your friends or family are claiming Housing Benefit themselves, it might mean they receive less.
+If your friends or family are claiming Housing Benefit, it might mean they receive less.

 Talk to someone at your local Citizens Advice for more information.